Voggastur/user-centric-frontend-project/README.md

 * Real portfolio items will be included in the future

-* I want to create a cool fullpage animation for the landingscreen in the future, I saw many examples of this in my research but my skills are not yet up to the task of this.
+* I want to create an amazing fullpage animation for the landingscreen in the future, I saw many examples of this in my research but my skills are not yet up to the task for this.

 * Setup the form section with backend functionality so it will work to send me messages